Blog

 Proper classification of your contractor is essential to avoid legal issues.
 Misclassifying a contractor as an employee can lead to penalties.

-• Review Criteria: Ensure the contractor meets all legal criteria for independent contractor status.
+• Review Criteria Ensure the contractor meets all legal criteria for independent contractor status.

-• Avoid Misclassification: Clearly define the relationship and responsibilities to maintain proper classification.
+• Avoid Misclassification Clearly define the relationship and responsibilities to maintain proper classification.

 Create a Compliant Contract